nithyaramakrishnan/data-shield/index.md

 </br>

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
-Follow the prompts in the CLI to complete finish logging in.
+Follow the prompts in the CLI to complete logging in.

   ```
   ibmcloud login -a https://api.<region>.bluemix.net